-The school takes bullying very seriously and has robust procedures for identifying and dealing with it.
+St Lawrence takes bullying very seriously and has robust procedures for identifying and dealing with it.
 This includes, but is not restricted to, the use of any communication medium to offend, threaten, exclude or deride another person or their friends, family, gender, race, culture, ability, disability, age or religion.
-St Lawrence accepts responsibility for in-school incidents and incidents associated with internet-based activities set by the school.
+The school accepts responsibility for in-school incidents and incidents associated with internet-based activities set by the school.
 External incidents which arise are not the school's responsibility.

-Pupils are taught about bullying as part of the PSHE curriculum.
+Pupils are taught about bullying as part of the PSHE curriculum and computing curriculum.
 School provides a wealth of information to aid adults to improve their knowledge of OnlineSafety.